ScharreSoft/The-Poor-Mans-Drum-Machine/README.md

 By default, the firmware is configured to control the 11 standard drum sounds that are found in the TR-909.
 Both firmware and hardware are easily adjusted to control upto 16 different drum modules of any kind.
+For more information, see the Build Guide and the Owners Manual in the Documentation folder.